hypower-org/watershed/README.md

 A waterway is defined by a name, its tributaries, and a sieve.
 The name is the waterway's identifier; tributaries are the source waterways that feed into the sink waterway; and the sieve defines how the information "flows" from the tributaries to the output.

+To use this library, include the following in your project file:

+    [hypower-org/watershed "0.1.3"]

 This work was funded by the National Science Foundation through grant CNS-1239221.